 What to order: “Orange You Glad” or “Fresh Greens”

 It comes as no surprise that Vui Hunt recommends the fresh-pressed juices from Juice Bar as a healthy treat.
 Her favorite is Fresh Greens (celery, kale, spinach, cucumber, parsley and lemon).
 She also loves the nutritional and wellness benefits of taking a 2-ounce shot of fresh ginger every day.
-Hunter Hall of Fleet Feet Sports also loves the juices and smoothies from Juice Bar.
+Hunter Hall of Fleet Feet Nashville also loves the juices and smoothies from Juice Bar.
 “I don’t think there’s anything better after a hot run than an Orange You Glad juice,” he says.

 Laura Lee Gilliland of Iron Tribe Fitness

-Where to go: Martin’s Bar-B-Q
+Where to go: Martin’s Bar-B-Que